3 Ways to Bring Jesus into Parenting

 Apologizing and asking for forgiveness is not easy or fun, but it is a necessary step in our acknowledgement of sin against each other and against God.
 In doing this, I encourage my children to be as specific as possible.
 Not to embarrass them, that is never my intention, but to help them understand the extent of our sin and the depth of God’s love.
 Not only do we ask each other for forgiveness, but we also need to ask God as well.
 As a parent, it’s also important to ask your children for forgiveness if you discipline or speak out of anger or are being selfish.

 The best parenting advice I ever received was to look at discipline as an opportunity to share the gospel.
 So, when disciplining your children, I would encourage you to always end on a positive note.
 The Bible is the ultimate source of good news; and, if our goal is to redirect our children to understanding the gospel and our need for a savior, they should constantly hear the good news that the need has been met through the blood of Jesus Christ!

-Evan Page lives in Hilton Head Island with her husband, Stephen, and her two boys, Merrick (3) and Wake (2), and they are expecting their third baby in August.
+Evan Page lives in Hilton Head Island with her husband, Stephen, and their three children, Merrick, Wake and Wells.
 She is currently a stay-at-home mom and most of her days are filled trying to capture adventures with her children on camera.